-- Is alcohol being purchased from a licensed and bonded vendor that meet all standards required by the designated regulatory authorities?
+- Is alcohol being purchased from a licensed and bonded vendor that meets all standards required by the designated regulatory authorities?

-- Does the hotel or venue require valid Certificates of Registration from the Mexican authorities for all national liquors, known as COFEPRIS (Comisión Federal para la Protección contra Riesgos Sanitarios) and letters of authorization from all direct liquor manufacturers to the regional or local distributors, validating the import and distribution of their brands?
+Does the hotel or venue require valid certifications from regional authorities for all national liquors and letters of authorization from all direct liquor manufacturers to the regional or local distributors, validating the import and distribution of their brands?

 General Tips When Traveling Abroad

-- Attendees should be advised to enroll the trip in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.
+Advise attendees to enroll the trip in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency

-- Recommend that smartphones are backed up.
-Load phones with copies of passports, emergency numbers, and other critical information, are password protected and have the “find phone” app in the on position.
+Recommend that guests back up their smartphones (load phones with copies of passports, emergency numbers, and other critical information, and keep phones password protected with the “find phone” app on)

-- Advise that attendees are cautious with cash and keep valuables hidden.
+Advise attendees to be cautious with cash and keep valuables hidden

 Recommend that guests never leave food or drink unattended